palladius/sakura/README.md

 Go to the directory where you want to 'install' this software.
 Then download the repo:

-	git clone git@github.com/palladius/sakura.git
+	git clone git://github.com/palladius/sakura.git
 	cat sakura/templates/bashrc.inject >> ~/.bashrc

 Note.
 Any help is appreciated to make this changeable!

 ## License

-Everything in this repo is under the Creative Commons license, except where otherwise stated.
+Everything in this repo is under the Creative Commons license, except where stated otherwise.

 ## Usage